Mucous cyst

 What is it?

-A mucous cyst is a lump on the finger caused by a fluid filled sac.
+A mucous cyst is a lump on the finger caused by a fluid filled sac, like a balloon.
 It appears near the nail bed and can occur in any finger.
 It can occur in a single finger or in multiple fingers.

-It generally forms due to degeneration and arthritis (wear and tear) of the underlying joint, where the joint fluid leaks under the skin and forms the cyst.
+It normally occurs due to wear and tear (arthritis) of the underlying joint, where the joint fluid leaks under the skin and forms the cyst.

 What are the symptoms?

-When they become larger, they can also press on the nail bed and cause an unsightly deformity of the nail itself.
+When they become larger, they can press on the nail bed and cause an unsightly deformity of the nail itself, as well as cause pain due to the pressure against surrounding tissues.

-Occasionally, the cyst can burst, causing the joint fluid to leak out.
+Occasionally, the cyst can burst, allowing the joint fluid to leak out.
 Joint fluid can also leak out through a punctum on top of the cyst.
-This can lead to infection and sepsis of the underlying joint, and it is a medical emergency.
+This can lead to infection and sepsis of the underlying joint, and medical attention is often needed.

-If your cyst is discharging, we would advise you to seek medical attention as it can lead to a septic infection of the joint and finger.
+If your cyst is discharging, we would advise you to seek medical attention, as it can lead to a septic infection of the joint and finger if left untreated.

 what is the treatment?